-If you leave these paths in your hadoop-env.sh file, the lzo compression code will not load, as this is not where lzo is installed.
+If you leave these paths in your hadoop-env.sh file, the Izo compression code will not load, as this is not where Izo is installed.

 - 1. Use the HDP Utility script to calculate memory configuration settings.
-You must update the memory/cpu settings in yarn-site.xml and mapred-site.xml - 2.
-Paths have changed in HDP 2.3.2.
+You must update the memory/cpu settings in yarn-site.xml and mapred-site.xml. - 2.
+Paths have changed since HDP 2.3.
 Make sure you remove old path specifications from hadoop-env.sh, such as: